Websites for Construction Companies

 The foundation of good SEO is found in the technical aspects of your construction company website.
 This involves making sure Google (and other search engines) can easily crawl and index your website’s content and that the site is structured in a way that’s easy to navigate.

 Without technical SEO being sound, your on-page and off-page SEO could prove fruitless.
 So it’s really important to pay attention to all aspects if you’re serious about wanting your website to rank and win you clients.
+It’s a good idea to ask your website designer what they know about SEO if you’re choosing to go down this path.

 Organic v Paid SEO